gaseri/website/docs/en/publications.md

 # Publications

+## Year 2023

+- Saftić Martinović, L., Birkić, N., **Miletić, V.**, Antolović, R., Štanfel, D. & Wittine, K. [Antioxidant Activity, Stability in Aqueous Medium and Molecular Docking/Dynamics Study of 6-Amino- and N-Methyl-6-amino-L-ascorbic Acid.](https://www.mdpi.com/1422-0067/24/2/1410) *Int.
+J. Mol.
+Sci.* **24**(2), 1410 (2023). [doi:10.3390/ijms24021410](https://doi.org/10.3390/ijms24021410) ([WoS-SCIE, Q1 (2021), JIF: 6.208 (2021)](https://jcr.clarivate.com/jcr-jp/journal-profile?journal=INT%20J%20MOL%20SCI&year=2021))

+    ??? abstract
+        The antioxidant activity and chemical stability of 6-amino-6-deoxy-L-ascorbic acid (D1) and N-methyl-6-amino-6-deoxy-L-ascorbic acid (D2) were examined with ABTS and DPPH assays and compared with the reference L-ascorbic acid (AA).
+In addition, the optimal storing conditions, as well as the pH at which the amino derivatives maintain stability, were determined using mass spectrometry.
+Comparable antioxidant activities were observed for NH-bioisosteres and AA.
+Moreover, D1 showed higher stability in an acidic medium than the parent AA.
+In addition, AA, D1, and D2 share the same docking profile, with wild-type human peroxiredoxin as a model system.
+Their docking scores are similar to those of dithiothreitol (DTT).
+This suggests a similar binding affinity to the human peroxiredoxin binding site.

 ## Year 2022

 - Turalija, M., Petrović, M. & Kovačić, B. [Towards General-Purpose Long-Timescale Molecular Dynamics Simulation on Exascale Supercomputers with Data Processing Units.](https://ieeexplore.ieee.org/document/9803537) in *2022 45th Jubilee International Convention on Information, Communication, and Electronic Technology (MIPRO)*, 300–306 (2022). [doi:10.23919/MIPRO55190.2022.9803537](https://doi.org/10.23919/MIPRO55190.2022.9803537)